-My body has never felt such pain.
+My body has never ever hurt like this.

 I was starting to think this could be a kidney stone along with a UTI, they say the pain is like labor (and they're right!), but this was even worse than labor pains because it didn't let up for even a moment, and it was excruciating.
 I gave it an 8 on the 1-10 pain scale.
 The pain got so bad that I started vomiting (so much for that nice dinner), and then there was a little blood in my urine.

-My urine didn't show an infection and the x-ray didn't show a stone.
+My urine didn't show an infection and the x-ray didn't show a stone…??

 They discharged me and we had to drive a bit to find a 24-hour pharmacy for the pain meds, anti-nausea meds, and a urinary tract muscle relaxer that they sent me home with.

 On the way there and while Kent was in filling the prescriptions, the pain came back!

 That was about 11:00 pm and it hasn't been back since.
-Ever.
+EVER.
 Weird, right?!

 So that's probably more than you cared to know about my little issue the other night.